douranos/ALLinTravel/README.md

 `mvn clean install`

-This command builds the project and downloads the necessary dependencies and set a value to environment variable openai.apikey
+This command builds the project and downloads the necessary dependencies and set a value to environment variable openai.apikey .In case it does not work create your own apikey and set it in the terminal

 ## Running the Application